MohamedAlaa28/MohamedAlaa28/README.md

 Front-End Developer
 -------------------

-I am a Front-End Developer trained in JavaScript, Typescript, React.js, Redux, NextJs, CSS, Sass, Tailwind, Bootstrap, Chakra UI, HTML, SQL,Node.js, and AWS and I have a year of expertise as a JavaScript Developer
+I'm Mohamed Alaa, a Front-End Developer trained in JavaScript, Typescript, React.js, Redux, Next.js, CSS, Sass, Tailwind, Bootstrap, Material UI, Chakra Ui, HTML, SQL Server, C#,.Net, Node.js, and AWS and I have a year of expertise as a JavaScript Developer.

 * 🌍  I'm based in Egypt
 * 🖥️  See my portfolio at [My website](https://mohamedalaadev-5c497.web.app/)